 1. Don’t Shop.

 This goes for in-store AND online!
-Maybe this is a little too simplistic… but speaking from lots and lots of experience, it REALLY works!
+Maybe it’s is a little too simplistic… but speaking from lots and lots of experience, it REALLY works!

 Even if you’re just planning to “window shop” or browse Craigslist, the likelihood you see something you want is exponentially higher than if you stayed away from the store and away from your computer in the first place.

-While you’re at it, you might also consider canceling the sales catalogues that come to your home and unsubscribing to any coupon and deal emails you feel cause you to want more.
+While you’re at it, you might also consider canceling the sales catalogues that come to your home and unsubscribing to any coupon and deal emails that inevitably cause you to want more.
+(American Girl magazine somehow found out we have a potential buyer and has been inundating Nora with magazines this past year!)

 2. Monitor Your Media.

-I realize it’s next to impossible to avoid all media and advertising, but I’m confident that whatever media you DO take in each day plays a significant role in the degree of satisfaction you have with your own life — as well as how often you feel like you “want” something else.
+I realize it’s next to impossible to avoid all media and advertising, but I’m confident that whatever media we DO take in each day plays a significant role in the degree of satisfaction we have with our own lives — as well as how often we feel like we “want” something else.

 Do you read other blogs and wish you had their hair, their fashion sense, their kitchen, or their family?
 Do you scroll through social media and come away feeling like your life would be so much better if you just had whatever your friends have?